aist-pgrrg/whisker_RNP/README.md

 mutation_size.txt contains the data on mutation size quantification in RNP-delivered calli and plasmid-delivered ones.

 # Code:
-whisker_RNP.Rmd contains all the code for data visualization and statistical test
+whisker_RNP.Rmd contains all the codes for data visualization and statistical tests